Burn: Thermal

 In the United States, fire and hot liquids are the most common causes of burns.
 Of house fires that result in death, smoking causes 25% and heating devices cause 22%.
 Almost half of injuries are due to efforts to fight a fire.
 Scalding is caused by hot liquids or gases and most commonly occurs from exposure to hot drinks, high temperature tap water in baths or showers, hot cooking oil, or steam.
 Scald injuries are most common in children under the age of five and, in the United States and Australia, this population makes up about two-thirds of all burns.
 Contact with hot objects is the cause of about 20–30% of burns in children.
 Generally, scalds are first- or second-degree burns, but third-degree burns may also result, especially with prolonged contact.
 Fireworks are a common cause of burns during holiday seasons in many countries.
 This is a particular risk for adolescent males.
-In the United States, for non-fatal burn injuries, white males, aged <6 comprise most cases.
+In the United States, for non-fatal burn injuries to children, white males under the age of 6 comprise most cases.
 Thermal burns from grabbing/touching and spilling/splashing were the most common type of burn and mechanism, while the bodily areas most impacted were hands and fingers followed by head/neck.